nyx-project/vyhub-documentation/docs/game/discord.md

 - Make sure the bot has the ability to change all roles.
-  - In Discord, open the server settings
+  - In Discord, open the server settings.
-  - Go to `Roles` and drag and drop VyHub Bot to the top
+  - Go to `Roles` and drag and drop VyHub Bot above groups you want to have synced.
   ![Discord Role Permissions](../assets/game_integration_guide/discord_roles.png)

+> For higher security do not allow the bot to sync admin groups.
+Please manually make sure admin users also have the admin group in VyHub, otherwise the VyHub log will show error messages.

 ## Group Sync
 User groups are automatically synced.

 VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.
 Please pay attention to capitalization.

+> Read this [guide](../guide/authorization.md) to enable Discord authorization.

 ## Troubleshooting
 __Problem:__ Roles are not synced with Discord.